Wishing you knew more about Aboriginal culture? Search no more.

 When Aboriginal peoples talk about "Country" they describe the lands, waterways and seas to which they are connected.
 The term is complex and encompasses ideas about law, place, custom, language, spiritual belief and Dreaming, cultural practice, material sustenance, family and identity.
 It is often capitalised.

-Expecting that a First Nations individual can be the go-to person for all questions about First Nations culture, should educate others, speak on behalf of all First Nations peoples and take on extra work (without compensation).
+Expecting that a First Nations individual is the go-to person for all questions about First Nations culture, should educate others, speak on behalf of all First Nations peoples and take on extra work (without compensation).

 The accepted and traditionally patterned ways of behaving, and a set of common understandings shared by members of a group or community.
 Includes land, language, spirituality, ways of living and working, artistic expression, relationships and identity.